lreznick/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 concept given in the `< ... >` of the `using this typename for concept return` constraint replacer is plugged into that `concept_cast`.
 With this primitive, we can imagine decorating the ENTIRE STL and all other codebases with constraint replacers.
-Since the constraint replacer syntax is also not directly tied to a template declaration, it may be placed on non-template functions as well, with the same effect:
+Since the constraint replacer syntax is also not directly tied to a template declaration, it may be placed on non-template functions as well, with the same effect.
+For example:

 ```
 int identity( int x ) using this typename< decltype for concept( x ) > for concept return { return x; }
 ```

-And concept-based constrained callers to this non-templated `identity` will find that constraints are preserved across this call.
+Now concept-based constrained callers to this non-templated `identity` will find that constraints are preserved across this call.
 This generalized solution can be adapted for multiple argument functions, and the `< ... >` syntax should permit the specification of arbitrary compiletime metaprograms to determine what concept is returned.
 In our estimation, however, most such metaprograms will be "concept identity" of